Having Your Operation

-Telephones & mobile phones
+Telephones and mobile phones

 Public payphones are available for outgoing calls and these are located near the main reception and at other points throughout the hospital.
 These telephones cannot receive incoming calls nor can they take phone cards.
 We do supply a limited number of public payphones to use from wheelchairs.
 Please ask the ward staff where the nearest one is situated.
 For the hard of hearing we have a loop system available in each of the main reception areas.

-A personal phone for each patient is included in the Hospedia entertainment system.
+A personal phone for each patient is included in the Hospedia entertainment system

 Mobile telephones are only permitted in the main corridors of the hospital, as the use of these may interfere with medical equipment.
 If mobile phones are brought into hospital, please ensure that they are switched OFF when entering a ward or clinical area.